 Yes.
 Late discussion posts may be turned in to the instructor by email.
-It is not possible to complete a weekly quiz after the portal has closed but each student will have their lowest quiz score erased and replaced with a perfect score of 10 points at the end of the quarter.
+It is not possible to complete a weekly quiz after the portal has closed but each student will have their lowest quiz score erased and replaced with a perfect score of 10 points by the end of the quarter.
+(Exceptions are Quiz 1 and Quiz 2, since all students need to take these quizzes by the due dates to remain in the class.)
 Extra credit assignments must be submitted on or before the due date.
 Final exams must be submitted on or before the due date.
 No new work may be turned in after the last day of the quarter.